 How can I use PandaDoc eSignatures in Switzerland?

 PandaDoc was designed to make paperwork less time-consuming and more efficient.
-When you use our solution for eSignatures, you will automate your signing process and have the ability to track the status of your proposals, quotes, and contract thus helping you to close deals faster.
+You will automate your signing process and have the ability to track the status of your proposals, quotes, and contracts thus helping you to close deals faster.